 The power of a function comes when you use it.
 Notice how after we define the function, in a separate code block we can call it by the name we've given it, and it operates on whatever inputs we pass it.
 It's as if we've copied and pasted all the code to this new location.
 But it looks much nicer than actually doing that.
 And if you are going to use the same code many times, a function can greatly reduce the overall length of your code.

-As a brief additional note, you can specify the inputs using the parameter names explicitly, which can be clearer when there are many inputs.
+As a brief additional note, you can optionally specify the inputs using the parameter names explicitly, which can be clearer when there are many inputs.